top of page

 This 9-minute film by the BBC also beautifully tells what we can learn from the Ubuntu philosophy:

-According to Ubuntu, we are all equal, we all depend on each other.
-Each and every one of us is responsible for our surroundings, for the environment in which we live, and especially for weaker individuals who need help.
-"I" is less important than "We" and everyone first contributes to and for the good of the world in which we all live.
+According to Ubuntu, we are all equal and depend on each other.
+Every one of us is responsible for our surroundings, for the environment in which we live, and especially for weaker individuals who need help.
+'I' is less important than 'We'.
+Everyone first contributes to and for the good of the world we all live in.

-Ubuntu is also the name of the solution used by the Linux operating system to distribute its software.
-Linux operating systems are open source, which means that anybody can use them for free.
-It's a concept of sharing that may be uncommon in the competitive world of computer software but is inspired by the traditional African philosophy of Ubuntu.
+Ubuntu is also the name of the solution the Linux operating system uses to distribute its software.
+Linux operating systems are open source, meaning anybody can use them for free.
+It's a concept of sharing that may be uncommon in the competitive world of computer software but is inspired by the traditional African Ubuntu philosophy.

 See also: